tianjiqx/Readings/README.md

 # papers
-some important papers include myself paper
+some important papers and book reading list